 GREEN

-Green helps to instil a mood of peace and harmony to your workplace due to its connection with the great outdoors.
+Green helps to instil a mood of peace and harmony in your workplace due to its connection with the great outdoors.
 In addition to this, the calm and balanced nature of green is said to spark creativity

 If your company has creativity at its core, then green is undoubtedly an intelligent choice.
 It will also work well if your company has an eco-friendly ethos due to the way it reconnects people with nature.